 - Bamboo Palm

 Another remarkable finding of some studies is that plants have long been used to reduce noise from busy roads.
 Recent studies also show that indoor plants can help to reduce background noise levels inside buildings, too.

 Some studies indicate that plants and their leaves absorb, diffract or reflect background noise, thereby making the environment more comfortable for the occupants.

 3. They can reduce stress

 When you experience pressure and stress from work and any activities or situation, putting a potted plant near your work desk or bed lowers stress levels and fatigue.
-Studies found how having plants in offices helps lowered people’s heart rate, blood pressure and respiratory problems.
-It is therefore recommended that we keep indoor plants and place them strategically inside our home, office or work station.
+Studies found how having plants in offices helps lowered people’s heart rate, blood pressure, and respiratory problems.
+It is therefore recommended that we keep indoor plants and place them strategically inside our home, office, or work station.
 We can work better and become productive if stress and anxiety levels are lowered and become manageable.

 4. They give healthy produce

 You might think that planting fruit-bearing trees and vegetables indoors is a rare activity but there are many people who are engaged in it.
-Those who have rooftop gardens, window gardens and courtyards have been reaping the fruits of their indoor gardening.
-Aside from saving money from buying produce on the market, you are also sure that everything that grows on your indoor garden is fresh and pesticide-free!
+Those who have rooftop gardens, window gardens, and courtyards have been reaping the fruits of their indoor gardening.
+Aside from saving money from buying products on the market, you are also sure that everything that grows in your indoor garden is fresh and pesticide-free!
 These plants can be grown indoors by just planting them in pots or in your courtyard.
 Some of the fruit-bearing trees listed here are dwarf and grafted trees that can bear fruits in just a year or two:

 - Mandarin oranges